Best ever low carb, sugar-free condensed milk

 - 1 tsp vanilla extract

-Add all ingredients to a saucepan and mix well.
+Add all ingredients to a saucepan and stir well.

 Put saucepan on stove/cook-top and heat mixture while stirring (do not boil).